oceanprotocol-archive/OEPs/5/README.md

 #### Authentication

-In the AGENT scope the authentication layer is very thin, and it's in charge mainly of verifying the public key information associated to the transactions.
+In the AGENT scope the authentication layer is very thin, and it's in charge mainly of verifying the minimal identity information (public key, DID, openID, ...) associated to the transactions.

 In all the HTTP API interactions, the component integrating the API SHOULD send his public key as part of the HTTP request using the ```Authorization``` HTTP Header